 - Softened butter for greasing pan

-- Scrape dough into a large greased bowl, cover with greased plastic wrap, and let rise in a warm place until doubled in size.
-The rising time will vary depending on what brand of yeast you are using, the temperature of the rising spot and how you added the yeast.
-So plan on an hour, but let it rise longer if it hasn’t doubled.
+- Scrape dough into a large greased bowl, cover with greased plastic wrap, and let rise in a warm place until doubled in size (1 hour).

-- Punch down the dough and shape it into a rectangle around 10 by 6 inches.
-Roll into a cylinder and fit into your pan.
+- Punch down the dough and shape it into cylinder.
+Cut into 4 even section.

 - Cover with with greased plastic wrap and let rise in a warm place until dough has domed about an inch over the pan.
-This dough should form a stable dome that does not collapse during baking.
-Also, the second rise time could be anywhere from 30 minutes to over an hour.
+This should take about 30 minutes

 - When you feel like it’s close to bake time, preheat oven to 375.
 You are going to bake it at 375 for the first 20 minutes, then reduce the heat to 350 for another 10 for about 30 minutes total.